Image transformation

 Reducing image size

 Optimizing the size of a requested image is also important for native mobile apps.
-If a JSON payload to a mobile app contains a URL for an image at its original size, be sure to apply the necessary resizing parameters within the application to display the image at a smaller, more appropriate size for the end user.
+If a JSON payload to a mobile app contains a URL for an image at its original size, apply the necessary resizing parameters within the application to display the image at a smaller, more appropriate size for the end user.